Honours Bachelor of Computer Science Online

 OR

-• Two semesters of postsecondary education with a minimum 65% overall average
+• Two semesters of postsecondary education, including required courses, with a minimum of 65% overall average

 Recommended: Any Grade 12 science (U or M), Computer Science or Computer Engineering Technology